Youth and Mental Health

 Join the celebration

-Create an “info point” about youth-related issues in your town/village, at your high schools or university centers.
+Create an “info point” about youth with mental health conditions in your town/village, at your high school, youth club or university.

-Write to your Minister of Youth to inform him/her about the challenges young people face in their daily lives and to suggest solutions.
+Write to your minister of Youth to inform him/her about the challenges young people with or without mental health conditions face in their daily lives and to suggest solutions.